TeknonTheou/TexMexRocks/README.md

 For this project the completed app was required to meet minimum CRUD functionality, allowing a user to add their own entries, as well as reading, updating, and deleting existing records using a user-friendly interface.

 <li><h4>Create</h4></li>
 The project began with creating the model upon which the app would be built, adding a migration, and planning out all the categories to track for the object.
-This requirement included creagting an objects manager for accessing the database.
+This requirement included creating an objects manager for accessing the database.

 I also created a model form to include any inputs the user needs to make, and added templates to my app folder for creating a new item.
 A views function was made that renders the create page and utilizes the model form to save the collection item to a relational database using SQLite.